shangfei2014/wombats-learning/_posts/2015-03-04-opportune-english.markdown

 1. (of a time) especially convenient or appropriate for a particular action or event.

-"he couldn't have arrived at a less opportune moment"
+"he couldn't have arrived at a more opportune moment"